ersilia-os/ersilia/documentation/README_Pauline_Banye.md

 ```
 $ cd isaura
 ```
-- Install with pip (use -e for developer mode)
+- Install dependencies
 ```
+# Use -e . to install from setup.py using developer mode
-$ pip install -e
+$ pip install -e .

+OR

+# install from .txt file
+$ pip install -r requirements.txt
 ```

 #
 > # Getting Started
 Once Ersilia is successfully installed, you can search for your AI/ML models of interest in the [Ersilia Model Hub](https://airtable.com/shrXfZ8pqro0jjcsG/tblZGe2a2XeBxrEHP/viwd5XJVLslkE11Tg).
 All available models are accessible through the [Ersilia Python package](https://github.com/ersilia-os/ersilia).

+`Note*`

+You need to use your linux terminal with the activated ersilia environment to run these commands.

 > ## Usage Steps
 - First fetch the model of interest: